 Do you think that studying history in Rotterdam may be right for you?
 If so, be sure to come along to one of our Open Days or get in touch with one of our students.
 A list of several important characteristics that future students should have is shown below:

-- You desire to learn as much as possible about the past, but you don’t want to be limited to listening to stories and analyses.
+- you desire to learn as much as possible about the past, but you don’t want to be limited to listening to stories;

-- You are up to date with the latest scientific data and views and your outlook goes beyond the Netherlands.
-The history of Europe and the world is our point of reference and the literature is in English.
+- you are up to date with the latest scientific information and views and your outlook goes beyond the Netherlands.
+The history of Europe and the world is our point of reference and the literature is in English;

 - Whether or not your diploma and/or language test report are at the required level, will be determined by the Admissions Office of Erasmus University Rotterdam.
 No rights can be derived from the overview below.